Current Research and Scholarly Interests

 My research interest is in viral infections commonly affecting immunocompromised patients, investigating the pathogenesis and anti-viral immunity of these ?opportunistic? viruses.
 I have a special interest in latent and persistent viruses, such as CMV and BK virus, in solid organ transplant patients.
 I focus on the host immune response to these viral infections with the end goal of improving clinical practices.
 I collaborate with both individual and core viral and immunology laboratories to conduct my research.

 My scholarly work extends to medical education.
-I am the Co-Chair for a multi-institution microbiology and immunology curriculum development project (with the Robert Wood Johnson Foundation) that aims to re-imagine how medical students gain knowledge in medical school.
-We are pursuing an innovative approach that involves concepts of the ?flipped? classroom.
-We will be studying the short and long-term outcomes of students who learn from our innovative approach compared to the current standard approach.
+I am the former Curriculum Co-Chair for a multi-institution microbiology and immunology curriculum development project (with the Robert Wood Johnson Foundation) that aims to re-imagine how medical students gain knowledge in medical school.
+We are pursuing an innovative approach that involves concepts of the ?flipped? classroom, and we are studying the outcomes of our students.